Beyond Coleman's Instantons

 with $\Phi_{\rm FV}$ being the location of the false vacuum.
+Here we ignore quantum corrections and focus on the leading WKB approximation, i.e., semi-classical approximation.
 Note that in the semiclassical limit one evaluates the action $S[\Phi]$ on a classical solution subjected to appropriate boundary conditions.
-Indeed, it was mathematically proven in \cite{Coleman:1977th} that in the absence of gravity the $O(4)$-symmetric solutions result in the minimal bounce action (the most probable tunneling process) under certain conditions.
-Those solutions were actually assumed to satisfy the boundary conditions,
+Indeed, it was mathematically proven in \cite{Coleman:1977th} that in the absence of gravity the $O(4)$-symmetric solutions result in the minimal bounce action under certain conditions.
+Those solutions were assumed to satisfy the boundary conditions,

-where $\rho$ denotes the radial coordinate in the 4-dimensional Euclidean space.
-The second condition in (\ref{eq:con_coleman}) guarantees the regularity of the solution at the center of the true-vacuum bubble.
-We call Euclidean solutions that satisfy the condition (\ref{eq:con_coleman}) Coleman's instantons.
-There have been many studies on the properties on various types of Coleman's instantons, e.g.~\cite{Fubini:1976jm,Linde:1981zj,Lee:1985uv,Tye:2009rb}.